thisismypassport/shrinko8/README.md

 func('the answer is: 7')
 ```

+If you don't want to minify, but still want to replace constants, you can pass `--minify-consts-only` to the command line.

 In addition, variables that are declared with the `--[[const]]` hint are treated as constants:

 ```lua